 Different types of business model require different approaches when it comes to the rules (and the benefits) of formal registration.
 In many cases, the rules on registration are mandatory, and failure to comply with them can incur quite hefty financial penalties, as well as operating constraints.

 We’ve summarised the requirements for you here.
-If you’re considering setting up any one of these models, take a look at our guide titled, What’s the best business model for you?
+If you’re considering setting up any one of these models, take a look at our guide titled, Which business model is right for you?.

 Sole traders need to register with HMRC for self-assessment for tax purposes, but they don’t need to register anything about their business operations with Companies House.